nerissa29/reading-notes/class-01.md

 The 'HTML (HyperText MarkUp Language) is a markup language that tells web browsers how to structure the web pages you visit'[^5].
 It consists of elements used to wrap or enclosed 'different parts of content to make it appear or act in a certain way'[^5].

-The attributes hold additional pieces of information placed inside the opening tag.
+On the other hand, the attributes hold additional pieces of information placed inside the opening tag.
 In the example below:

 ```